giantswarm/docs/src/content/ui-api/management-api/crd/catalogs.application.giantswarm.io.md

 </div>

 <div class="property-description">
-<p>LogoURL contains the links for logo image file for this app catalog</p>
+<p>LogoURL contains the links for logo image file for this catalog</p>

 </div>